Aubrey Fitch (FFG-34)

 The guided missile frigate was so engaged when United States military forces invaded the small Caribbean island nation of Grenada on 25 October 1983 in response to a power struggle between leftist factions that endangered the stability of the region as well as the lives of American citizens attending the medical college there.
 Aubrey Fitch interrupted refresher training to conduct patrols in defense of the base at Guantanamo Bay against possible hostile action by Cuba as a result of the conflict in Grenada where Americans found themselves fighting Cuban "advisors" and "construction workers."
 Early in November, however, the warship completed refresher training and assumed tactical control of guided missile hydrofoil gunboats Aquila (PHM-4) and Taurus (PHM-3) for the purpose of testing the feasibility of operating those types of ships in the same task organization.
 Demands incident to the continuing American presence in Grenada, however, overtook the experiment and sent Aubrey Fitch and her two consorts south to the tiny republic.
 Duty in the waters adjacent to Grenada lasted until mid-December when the warship returned to Mayport.

 Aubrey Fitch began 1984 in her home port.
 Later in January, she embarked upon a normal schedule of training operations in the West Indies.
 That employment occupied her through the month of May and into June.
-On 22 June, the guided missile frigate put to sea to become a unit of NATO's Standing Naval Force, Atlantic, based at Plymouth, England.
+On 22 June, the guided missile frigate put to sea to become a unit of the North Atlantic Treaty Organization [NATO]'s Standing Naval Force, Atlantic, based at Plymouth, England.
 That deployment included visits to a number of ports in northern Europe as well as training evolutions in the Baltic Sea.
 Early in the fall of 1984, the NATO force visited American waters and made calls at Charleston, Savannah, and New Orleans.
 Late in November, the warships visited Aubrey Fitch's home port in Florida.
 Early in December, the NATO force headed back to Europe, leaving Aubrey Fitch at Mayport.

 The warship opened 1985 much the same way as she did 1984.
 After concluding holiday leave and upkeep at Mayport during the first half of January, she returned to sea for the usual training exercises, equipment operation certifications, and ASW helicopter landing qualifications.
 These and similar evolutions alternated with periods in port for routine upkeep and availability occupied her time during the first five months of the year.
 In June, Aubrey Fitch began providing escort and plane guard services for aircraft carriers America (CV-66) and Saratoga (CV-60) when they put to sea to conduct landing qualifications.
 Near the end of June, she put to sea for "special operations" off the west coast of the Isthmus of Panama.
 She transited the Panama Canal and then operated from the base at Rodman during July, August, and part of September.
 After passing back through the canal in mid-September, Aubrey Fitch arrived back at Mayport on the 21st.
 Repairs took up the remainder of September as well as October and November.
 She concluded her restricted availability with sea trials on 5 and 6 December and, after a brief round trip to Charleston and back, settled into the usual year-end holiday routine.